wepublish/wepublish/FAQ.md

 #### Q: How do i generate a token for the playground?
-A: When working in the admin-view of the GraphQL-Playground (`http://localhost:4000/admin`), you are required to be authenticated.
+A: When working with the GraphQL-API in the GraphQL-Playground (`http://localhost:4000/admin`), you are required to be authenticated.
 In order to do so, you have to create a session-token.
 You can do this in the following way:

 Create the following query:
 ```